AOSC-Dev/ALaunch/README.md

 # ALaunch
-A light-weight desktop launcher
+A light-weight desktop launcher in vala

 # Require
-gem:
-gtk3

-binary:
 gtk+-3.x

 # Start ALaunch, start a launch

-!
-Put all the file in the /usr/share/ALaunch
+`make install` to make and install!